lukaskierzek/online-sushi-shop/README.md

 # Sushi Shop Web Page
-This project showcases my expertise in building web applications using **Java, Spring Boot, PostgreSQL, and Angular**.
+This project showcases my expertise in building web applications using **Java, Spring Boot, PostgreSQL and React**.
 The frontend allows users to browse and edit sushi items, while the backend manages item, category, and subcategory data.

 ## Table of Contents
 - [Technologies Used](#technologies-used)